rebelsky/csc207c/_readings/designing-adts.md

 easily remove values or insert new values "in between" other values (e.g., a list).

-Second, you develop a list of *use cases*.
+Second, you develop a list of *applications*.
 That is, you think about problems in which it would be helpful to be able to access data in those ways.
 Sometimes the use cases come first.
 That is, you think about how you want to access data and then you come up with a general organizing principal.

-Third, you describe a collection of *methods* (procedures) that bridge the philosophy and the use cases.
+Third, you describe a collection of *methods* (procedures) that bridge the strategy and the applications.
 Your choice of methods is typically influenced by two questions: What operations will you need to achieve the requirements of the use cases?
-How does the philosophy of the data type guide the design of those methods?
+How does the strategy of the data type guide the design of those methods?

 An example: Simple lists